Storr rock hoard: Silver dirhams

 Of the 110 coins found, 19 have been identified as dirhams.
-They can be dated to 282-332 AH (anno Hegirae in the Islamic calendar), around 895-942 AD by the Christian calendar.
+They can be dated to 282–332 AH (anno Hegirae in the Islamic calendar), around 895–942 AD by the Christian calendar.
 They were minted by the Samanid dynasty, which was located in modern-day Uzbekistan.
 They are all uniformly the same shape, and are printed with verses from the Quran, a mint statement and attribution.
 These coins were rare in the area, and were most likely traded for luxury goods from Northern Europe that would have been impossible to obtain if not for the extensive trade routes at the time.

 Modern history

 Two of the coins were initially found by a Skye inhabitant in 1890.
 They were passed to the Crown Office and from there to the National Museum for comment.
-Recognising their importance, the Museum initiated a further search, which recovered the rest of the hoard as we know it.
-This was allocated to the Museum via the Treasure Trove system.
+Recognising their importance, the museum initiated a further search, which recovered the rest of the hoard as we know it.
+This was allocated to the museum via the treasure trove system.
 One coin was refashioned by the landowner into a brooch and subsequently lost.
-The hoard is currently on display at the National Museum of Scotland Early Peoples Gallery.
+The hoard is currently on display at the National Museum of Scotland's Early Peoples Gallery.